-How to Check Your Graphics Card
+How to Check Your Graphics Card in Windows

 When you sit down at your computer and fire up that graphically intensive program, you expect things to run smoothly.

 Games are certainly one of the most common reasons your graphics adapter will get a good workout.

 After you’ve checked the hardware requirements for whatever game you’re ready to play, you may need to verify that the graphics power of your computer is up to the task.

 All modern computers have the ability to handle graphics – at least to some extent.
 How much really depends on the hardware that lies beneath that case.

 The onboard – also known as integrated – graphics are fine for more common tasks.
 However, if you plan to use graphically intensive software (such as 4K video games), you’ll want an adapter dedicated to the task.

 You already know your computer has some form of graphics capability, but you may have other concerns regarding it.
 It might be details needed for comparison versus a game’s minimum requirements.
 There may also be scenarios where you wonder if your graphics are performing optimally.

 Where Do I Find My Graphics Card Info?

 If you’re asking yourself “how do I check my graphics card in Windows 10?”, then rest assured that the task is a straightforward endeavor.